Teach Pilates

 Pilates and yoga- Target Audience

-So when a student or client joins your yoga studio ask him or her what he likes to do or learn and why.
+So when a student or client joins your yoga studio, ask him or her what he or she likes to do or learn and why.
 You can ask them about their fitness goals or what they want out of such classes.
-You can prepare a questionnaire that they can fill out at the time of joining and you can judge their priorities.
+You can prepare a questionnaire that they can fill out at the time of joining, and you can judge their priorities.

-Suppose a student is into depression and anxiety then teaching him yoga is the best option.
-The breathing techniques in yoga are designed to help more with relaxation and reducing stress.
+Suppose a student is into depression and anxiety, then teaching him yoga is the best option.
+The breathing techniques in yoga are designed to help with relaxation and reduce stress.

-If your client is sporty and wants more strength in its limbs and muscles then teaching Pilates is best for him.
+If your client is sporty and wants more strength in their limbs and muscles, then teaching Pilates is best for them.
 As in teaching Pilates, the breath is used more as a technique to supply the muscles with the energy needed to exercise effectively.
 This makes Pilates a great supplement to participating in more aerobic sports because it helps manage the quantity of oxygen coming in and travelling to the muscles.

 Can I Learn Pilates If I am A Yoga Teacher?